Azure/msccl-tools/README.md

 # MSCCL-tools

+***This repository is deprecated.
+It has been merged into [mscclpp](https://github.com/microsoft/mscclpp).
+All new features and updates will be supported in the new repository.***

 This repo contains the developer tool stack of the [Microsoft Collective Communication Library (MSCCL)](https://github.com/microsoft/msccl), a platform for programmable communication on GPUs.
 Algorithms created with MSCCL can: